SujinAhn21/mark2.1.3/README.md

 - Explore pretrained audio encoders (e.g., AudioCLIP, AST) for better representations

 # License
-- This project is licensed under the MIT License.
+- This project is licensed under the PolyForm Noncommercial License 1.0.0.
+- Commercial use is not permitted.
 - See the [LICENSE](./LICENSE) file for details.

 # Acknowledgements